kaistmm/SSLalignment/README.md

   year={2023}
 }
 ```
-If you use this dataset useful, please consider citing us:
+If you use this dataset, please consider citing us:

 ```bibtex
 @article{senocak2024align,